Key Takeaways:

 MTF@-20°C & 50°C

-Versatility for SWIR hyperspectral camera lenses
+Versatility for SWIR Hyperspectral Camera Lenses

-With a total length of less than 50mm, this lens is compact and takes up little space.
+With a total length of less than 50mm, this SWIR Hyperspectral camera lens is compact and takes up little space.
 It has a field of view of ±15° and a large scanning area.
 Covering a wide band of 1000-2500 nm, it is suitable for shortwave infrared applications.
 Additionally, the thermal difference is corrected, allowing it to adapt to various temperature environments.
 This SWIR hyperspectral camera lens is versatile and high-performing, suitable for a wide array of applications including agricultural monitoring, geological exploration, art analysis, and more.
 Its ability to deliver sharp, high-contrast images under varying conditions underscores its value in detailed spectral analysis, reinforcing the critical role of hyperspectral imaging technology in modern scientific and industrial fields.

 GREAT ARTICLE!